 Topical creams, gels, and lotions can be rubbed directly onto the skin to help ease painful joints.
 As the skin absorbs the ingredients, you may experience temporary relief of minor joint pain.

 Topical ointments can also come in spray form or patches.
-For best results, look for products that contain capsaicin, salicylates, camphor, or menthol are standard for treating arthritis.
+Products that contain capsaicin, salicylates, camphor, or menthol are standard for treating arthritis.

 Your doctor can prescribe a more potent dose, if necessary.
 Prescription NSAIDs include: